MichaelCade/argocd-kasten/readme.md

 ## Phase 1 - Deploying the Application

+First let us confirm that we do not have a namespace called mysql as this will be created within ArgoCD

 We create a mysql app for sterilisation of animals in a pet clinic.

 This app is deployed with Argo CD and is made of :